merkle-open/spring-configuration-support/spring-configuration-support-starter/README.md

     com.namics.oss.spring.support.configuration.dataSource.valueColumnName=configuration_value
     com.namics.oss.spring.support.configuration.dataSource.environmentColumnName=configuration_env
     com.namics.oss.spring.support.configuration.dataSource.defaultEnvironment=DEV

+You have to create the table yourself.
+With the following SQL Script, you create the default table used for properties:

+	-- create table schema
+	CREATE TABLE nmx_configuration (
+    	configuration_env VARCHAR(32) NOT NULL,
+    	configuration_key VARCHAR(250) NOT NULL,
+    	configuration_value VARCHAR(250) NULL,
+    	PRIMARY KEY (configuration_env, configuration_key)
+    );

 ### Configuration of the Environment
 Depending on your active profiles, multiple PropertySources are added to your environment.
 Differentiation between environments is managed via Spring profiles.